 Having your teeth professionally whitened by your dentist is the optimal solution.
 This is because in-chair treatments use a higher concentration of peroxide in the whitening gel compared to over-the-counter whitening alternatives.
-In-office whitening (also known as chairside bleaching) is recommended for those looking for a dramatic improvement to their smile.
+In-office whitening (also known as chairside bleaching) is recommended for those looking for a dramatic improvement in their smile.
 It is faster and more reliable than doing it yourself at home.

 2. Over-the-counter whitening strips

 These whitening strips contain either carbamide peroxide or hydrogen peroxide and are applied to the front of your teeth to gradually remove stains and lighten your teeth.
-Store-bought teeth whitening strips have lower concentration of whitening ingredients compared to professional dental whitening ingredients.
-So, while the whitening strips found at your local grocery store does work, the results won’t be anywhere as good as the improvement executed by a dentist.
+Store-bought teeth whitening strips have a lower concentration of whitening ingredients compared to professional dental whitening ingredients.
+So, while the whitening strips found at your local grocery store do work, the results won’t be anywhere as good as the improvement executed by a dentist.

 3. Teeth whitening with dentist-approved take-home trays